vega-studio/deltav/docs/the-basics.md

 The Surface is the base part of the framework for DeltaV.
 Everything is built on top of it as a foundation.

-It ranges from simple and easy, to deep and complex depending how much involvement you need to make your project a success.
+It ranges from simple and easy, to deep and complex depending on how much involvement you need to make your project a success.

 For now, let's take a look at simple and easy using the convenience of the included "BasicSurface".